- Interhospital transfer is a coordinated care transition, not only transport.

 - Structured handover at arrival

-Depending on clinical profile, emergency ambulance or ICU ambulance resources may be required.
+Depending on clinical profile, emergency ambulance or Intensive Care Unit (ICU) ambulance resources may be required.

 Common Risks to Prevent